 - Multi-Specialty Clinic - focus on patient comfort measures and also provide some administrative support to staff

 - Radiation/Oncology - assist with the escorting of new patients to the treatment area and keep them company while they are waiting for their treatment

 How Do I Become a Volunteer?

-To become a volunter, all you need to do it fill out the volunteer application and fax it in to (480) 543-2861.
+To become a volunter, all you need to do it fill out the volunteer application and fax it in to (480) 256-4646.
 Applications can also be mailed to Banner Gateway Medical Center, attention Volunteer Services, 1900 N. Higley Road, Gilbert, Arizona, 85234.
 All applications are reviewed by the Volunteer Services Department and a representative will contact those selected for an interview.

-At the interview you will need to bring a valid driver's license or picture ID since all volunteers must undergo a background check before being considered for placement.
+Please bring a valid driver's license or picture ID to the interview, as this is required in order to conduct a background check before being considered for placement.
 Please note: Banner Health does not offer court ordered community service hours as part of its volunteer programs.
-Also, the minimum age for teen volunteers is 16.
-No exceptions can be made to that minimum.
+Also, the minimum age to volunteer in the Cancer Center is 18.

 If you have ever tested positive for TB, you will need to have a physician's statement indicating the results of your most recent chest X-ray.
-You will be required to provide immunization records during the screening.
-If you do not have them, Occupational Health will draw labs to determine if any vaccines are needed.
+You are encouraged to provide immunization records during the screening if they are available.
+If you do not have them, Occupational Health will perform a small blood draw to determine if any vaccines are needed.
 The health screenings are mandatory as they provide us with vital health information to best protect our patients, staff and volunteers from disease.

 All selected volunteers are required to attend a two-hour Volunteer Orientation before beginning their volunteer assignment.
 Orientations are scheduled once a month, typically on a Tuesday or Thursday.
 During peak demand times additional orientations may be scheduled.